Achievable logoAchievable logo

 Solution

-Evaluating this integral will give the net signed area as shaded in the graph below.
-A1 will be negative since it’s below the x-axis and A2 will be positive.
+Evaluating this integral gives the net signed area shown in the graph below.
+The region labeled A1 is below the x-axis (so it contributes negative area), and A2 is above the x-axis (so it contributes positive area).

 Signed area